meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 ### 4.5 Practices for spiritual ascension and integration
 ### 4.6 Ethical conduct, community, and service

-Assessment: Quiz, advanced ritual practice, and personal deity presentation
+**Assessment**: Quiz, advanced ritual practice, and personal deity presentation

 Level 5: Mastery of Orphic Theurgy

-Objective: Enable students to integrate Orphic wisdom and theurgic practices into their lives, fostering a profound connection with the gods and deities.
+**Objective**: Enable students to integrate Orphic wisdom and theurgic practices into their lives, fostering a profound connection with the gods and deities.

 ### 5.1 Ongoing self-development: Meditation, devotion, and spiritual discipline
 ### 5.2 Cultivating community: Networking, guiding, and sharing wisdom